MattuW4/out-and-about-backend/README.md

 # # Repository

-1.Create a GitHub repository from the [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template) by following the link and then selecting 'Use this template'.
+1. Create a GitHub repository from the [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template) by following the link and then selecting 'Use this template'.

 2. Fill in details for new repository and click 'Create Repository From Template'.